atchai/eyewitness/README.md

 ## Deploying Eyewitness
 You must use one of the "deploy" scripts to deploy Eyewitness automatically.
 For instructions on how to setup the hosting, please refer to the DEPLOY.md file.

-Deployments need to be performed separately for both the Eyewitness bot and the [Eyewitness UI](https://github.com/atchai/eyewitness-ui) - but the deployment commands are identical.
+Deployments need to be performed for:

+ - The Eyewitness bot and Read Server - using deploy commands in this repo.
+ - The UI in the [Eyewitness UI repo](https://github.com/atchai/eyewitness-ui)

+The deployment commands (described below) are identical for both repositories.

+### Configuration files

+There are a number of configuration files for the different providers and environments (development/staging/production).
+The configuration files use a system of inheritance to avoid duplication, managed by the [Config-Ninja](https://github.com/saikojosh/Config-Ninja) package.

+The config for development is `app/config/development.config.json` which inherits from `app/config/production.config.json`.

+For each provider there is a config for staging `app/config/providers/[provider ID].staging.config.json` which inherits from `app/config/staging.config.json` which inherits from `app/config/production.config.json`

+For each provider there is a config for production `app/config/providers/[provider ID].production.config.json` which inherits from `app/config/production.config.json`

-### Staging
+### Staging Deployment Commands
 To deploy one of the media providers' services to staging run the appropriate command:

 ```